taksh1507/Cravenet/README.md

 ## 🚀 Features

 - 🔍 **Price Comparison**
-  Compare dish prices from Swiggy and Zomato for the same restaurant in real-time.
+  Compare dish prices from Swiggy and Zomato for the same restaurant.

 - 🖥️ **JavaFX Interface**
   Responsive and intuitive UI for smooth user interaction.

 - ⚙️ **Java Backend**
-  Core functionality and logic implemented in Java for performance and scalability.
+  Core functionality and logic implemented in Java.

 - 💾 **SQL Database**
   Stores restaurant, menu, and price data for efficient querying and comparison.